Hems213/MyRepo/README.md

  * GET /api/employee - Lists all employee in the store
  * POST /api/testdata - Loads up a predefined test data given in example
  * GET /employeeStats - Gets SS for dataset - examples below

+ ## Authentication & Authorization

+All the APIs need access token.
+TO get access token please invoke
+ * GET /auth/accessToken - This returns a access token that is valid for 1 hour and the token can be set in bearer for authorization
+    * For the routes in /auth module, a basic auth has to be provide.
+    * Please check for valid username passwords in `authentication/index.js`

 ## Stats API (SS)